ruqqq/bifrost/README.md

 *(Using bifrost for large scale deployments is largely untested)*

-A *simplified* idea of how bifrost works by describing what happens during the command `b build`.
+A *simplified* idea of how bifrost works by describing what happens during the command `b build`:

 1. Copy folder which includes the `Dockerfile` to the docker host.
 2. SSH into docker host and run `docker build`
 3. `docker run` with the image which was just created
 4. The container is up now if there were no errors during deployment

-bifrost was built because I needed a way to deploy my Docker apps easily.
-Minimal setup and boilerplate.
+bifrost was built because I needed a way to deploy my Docker apps easily with minimal setup.
 Please read through the README before attempting to use.

 ## Installation